A Checkr background check should be a step toward employment – not an obstacle. But it doesn’t always work that way.

 - Request your background check report.
 You’re legally entitled to request a copy of your background check report when it’s completed.
 Sometimes you can select to receive it automatically, or you can request a copy after the fact.

-So if something looks off, don’t just accept it.
+A background check lawyer helps correct your record and protect your rights under the Fair Credit Reporting Act (FCRA).
+If something looks off, don’t just accept it.
 File the dispute, stand your ground, and make sure your background screening reflects the truth.

 10. Can I Get the Job After Fixing Checkr Background Check Errors?

-It would be unfair and unmanageable to make employers undo their decisions and actions just because the Checkr background check they relied on for you was inaccurate.
+Once your employer makes that decision, they frequently move on and fill the open spot with another applicant, new hire, or current employee.
+So, it would be unmanageable to make employers undo their decisions and actions just because the Checkr background check they relied on for you was inaccurate.
 Afterall, the employer didn’t do anything wrong in this scenario- Checkr did.

-But here’s the good news: The Fair Credit Reporting Act (FCRA) does give you the right to file a lawsuit against Checkr.
+The Fair Credit Reporting Act (FCRA) does give you the right to file a lawsuit against Checkr.
 If your Checkr background check report contains errors that end up being the basis for why you were denied a job, fired from a current job, or faced some other consequence, Checkr can be held accountable.

 Checkr made the mistakes.
 Checkr has to fix them.
 Checkr has to make up for any harm it caused.
 At Consumer Justice Law Firm, we help enforce these legal obligations and protect your rights.